aytacworld/windows.dotfiles/readme.md

 3. Symlinking
   This doesn't work on Windows, or I didn't manage to set it up correctly, so just copy paste the config folder to the correct place.
+4. zebar
+  webfont.css is just downloaded from https://www.nerdfonts.com/assets/css/webfonts.css,
+  actual font file(.woff2) is also downloaded.
+As those urls are blocked by security.